 Fall Color is Here!
 Come See it!

 Wow!
 If looking up and seeing the sun piercing through a canopy of leaves in every hue of red, green, orange, yellow and brown thrills you, make plans to visit the Escanaba area from now ‘til mid-October.
-You will see why our area helped the Upper Peninsula earn the well-deserved #1 Fall Foliage Destination from USA Today readers.
+You will see why our area helped the Upper Peninsula earn the well-deserved #2 Fall Foliage Destination recognition from USA Today readers.

 It doesn’t matter where you go around the Bays de Noc, you will see fall color that will stop you in your tracks to take in the view or shoot more photos.
 A few places, however, top our list for leaf-peeping.
-Here are local favorites:
+Here are some local favorites:

 Tunnel of Trees – Haymeadow Creek Falls Tour